boazlavon/eg_cfg/README.md

 ## 🧾 License
 This repository is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 This software is provided for non-commercial use only.
 For commercial use, you must obtain a commercial license by contacting Ramot - Technology Transfer Company of Tel Aviv University (yair.eran@ramot.org).
+The underlying technology is patented.
+For more information on commercial licensing, please visit the [official technology page at Ramot](https://ramot.org/technologies/execution-guided-line-by-line-code-generation/).